huangeddie/style-transfer-quality/README.md

 # About
-Performs style transfer by defining the style loss as the Wasserstein distance between the distribution of the the style image features and the generated image features.
+Performs style transfer by using a neural network to discriminate between the style image features and the generated image features.
 Results yield higher quality transfers than contemporary methods.

 # Example usage
 ```python